 The goddess symbol of reeds represents water, and the symbolism of water has a universal undertone of purity and fertility.
 Symbolically, it is often viewed as the source of life itself as we see evidence in countless creation myths in which life emerges from primordial waters.

 Honor your ability to create and live life to the fullest by spiraling your awareness around the themes offered by Inanna and her special goddess symbol.
-Check out the links below for more god/goddess symbols, and check out these fine resources from Amazon for your further research.
+Check out the links below for more god/goddess symbols.